jtimberman/skype5-cookbook/README.md

 USAGE
 =====

-Use the skype5 default recipe to install Skype 5 beta.
+Use the skype5 default recipe to install Skype 5.
 Set the `node["skype5"]["chat_style"]` to another ChatStyle URL if you don't want the Brief style, or set it to false if you don't want any ChatStyle installed.

 LICENSE AND AUTHOR
 ==================